zoya-lala/zoya-lala/README.md

 # Hi there, I'm Zoya Lala!

-**Mobile App Developer — Flutter, React Native**
+**Mobile App Developer — Flutter & React Native**

-Turning ideas into reality with Flutter, React Native, and native mobile development.
+Turning ideas into reality with Flutter & React Native.
 I strive to create seamless user experiences and bring a creative approach to every project I work on.

 ---